loland/loland.github.io/_posts/2023-9-12-fakesg-nalware-campaign.markdown

 {% endhighlight %}

 <br>
 To dynamically extract its contents, we add the line `document.write(res)` and run the malicious code.
-Then, we simply copy the value from the HTA window.
+Then, we simply copy the value written into the HTA window.

 {% highlight powershell %}
 res =  ChrW ( a70 ) & ChrW ( a117 ) & ChrW ( a110 ) & ChrW ( a99 ) ...